Sanjupal3066/IT_Project/README.md

 Registration Number: 19MCMC03

-House Rental System is a webpage where house owners, customers can exchange information effectively and inexpensively.
+House Rental System is a Project where house owners, customers can exchange information effectively and inexpensively.
 In this project, the User can check the houses which are vacant and schedule a visit with the house owner.
 Admin has all the functionality which user have but also have a privelged access to delete any House Details.